 During the course of documenting and testing our internal control procedures, in order to satisfy the requirements of Section 404, we may identify other weaknesses and deficiencies in our internal control over financial reporting.
-In addition, if we fail to maintain the adequacy of our internal control over financial reporting in accordance with Section 404.
-Generally, if we fail to achieve and maintain an effective internal control over financial reporting in accordance with Section 404.
+In addition, if we fail to maintain the adequacy of our internal control over financial reporting, as these standards are modified, supplemented or amended from time to time, we may not be able to conclude on an ongoing basis that we have effective internal control over financial reporting in accordance with Section 404.
 Generally, if we fail to achieve and maintain an effective internal control environment, we could suffer material misstatements in our financial statements and fail to meet our reporting obligations, which would likely cause investors to lose confidence in our reported financial information.
 This could in turn limit our access to capital markets, harm our results of operations, and lead to a decline in the trading price of the ADSs.
 Additionally, ineffective internal control over financial reporting could expose us to increased risk of fraud or misuse of corporate assets and subject us to potential delisting from the stock exchange on which we list, regulatory investigations and civil or criminal sanctions.
 We may also be required to restate our financial statements from prior periods.